Growing Local arm inferred by the breathing motion: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the useful comments.
 This work has made use of data from the European Space Agency (ESA) mission \textit{Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the \textit{Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular, the institutions participating in the {\it Gaia} Multilateral Agreement.
 Simulations were performed using GPU clusters, HA-PACS at Tsukuba University, Piz Daint at the Swiss National Supercomputing Centre, and Little Green Machine II.
 T.A.\ is supported by JSPS Research Fellowships for Young Scientists.
 This work was supported by Grant-in-Aid for JSPS Fellows Number JP22J11943, the UK's Science \& Technology Facilities Council (STFC grant ST/S000216/1, ST/W001136/1) and MWGaiaDN, a Horizon Europe Marie Sk\l{}odowska-Curie Actions Doctoral Network funded under grant agreement no. 101072454 and also funded by UK Research and Innovation (EP/X031756/1).